What Does Your Favorite Color Say About You? Pink, Red, Green, And More

 Color personality

 There is a reason why surgeons often wear green scrubs, why most sale signs in stores are a combination of red and white text, and why so many people worldwide enjoy blue tones or hues.
 Psychological associations with color and color preferences are widely studied.
 Color is often one of the first aspects a person notices about a new object, situation, or place.
-Therefore, it can be valuable to understand what your subconscious associates with specific colors.
+Therefore, it can be valuable to understand what your favorite color can say about you.

 Certain colors affect the way you feel in specific environments.

-For example, when you're cold, you may want to be in a space with warm colors or lights (red or orange color, for example, are considered warmer).
+For example, when you're cold, you may want to be in a space with warm colors or lights (red or orange colors, for example, are considered warmer).
 Being near a crackling fireplace on TV or a glowing yellow wavelength lamp can make you feel warmer, even if there isn't any heat being given off.
 On the other hand, you might desire cool colors when experiencing excess heat.
-Colors such as blue, purple, or grey can conjure images of a refreshing dip in the ocean or the chilling feeling of stainless steel on your hands, while the color pink may indicate love or kindness.
+Colors such as blue, purple, or gray can conjure images of a refreshing dip in the ocean or the chilling feeling of stainless steel on your hands.
+The color pink may indicate love or kindness.

 What does your favorite color say about you?

-A good amount of information about who you are can be derived from your favorite color; personality traits and habits are often associated with different colors, whether it's how you decorate your home or the clothing choices you make.
-Understanding color meanings may shed light on how your preference for a particular color relates to certain personality characteristics.
-The following are some frequent psychological associations made with popular colors.
+Personality traits and habits are often associated with different colors, whether it's how you decorate your home or the clothing choices you make.
+Understanding color meanings may shed light on how your favorite color relates to certain personality characteristics.
+The following are some frequent psychological associations made from the idea of what your favorite color might say about you.

 Red